 Traci Greene is the President and Founder of the Culture Arts Initiative, Inc., Greene began her classical ballet training in Chicago, Illinois, at the age of six under the direction of Madame Elizabeth Boitsov of the Bolshoi Ballet.
 She continued her dance training in high school and became an NAACP Act-So Awards medalist in dance.
-After graduating from college, Greene continued her performing arts studies in Los Angeles and New York City at some of the nation’s top dance institutions.
+After graduating from Southern University and A&M College, where she was a four year Southern University Dancing Doll and captain, Greene continued her performing arts studies in Los Angeles and New York City at some of the nation’s top dance institutions.
 In Los Angeles, Greene landed two leading roles in the Los Angeles production of The Chocolate Nutcracker, which starred a young Misty Copeland and was choreographed, directed, and co-starred Debbie Allen.

 Greene concluded her professional studies at the American Musical and Dramatic Academy in New York City where she received numerous awards in acting and dance before landing her first international tour of a West Side Story.
 On tour, she was appointed the position of female dance captain by Tony Award-nominated Broadway choreographer/director, Joey McKneely.
 In 2007, Greene rejoined the cast of a West Side Story through special invitation in Paris, France for its 50th Anniversary tour.
 She also danced for acclaimed Broadway choreographer Donald Byrd on the musical workshop of “The Color Purple on Broadway” which was later produced by Oprah Winfrey, before moving to Houston.
 Greene continued to train, teach, and choreograph throughout the U.S. before finally opening her award-winning dance studio, The Houston Dance Lab, in 2010.
 It was through her experience as a dance teacher and studio owner that Greene discovered the immense young talent that existed within the city of Houston and the need for arts programs that could support and empower young underserved dancers who wished to study or pursue a career in the performing arts.